robin-UI/Robin-Portfolieo/src/content/work/turbosite.md

 ---
-company: "Turbosite"
+company: "Vikn Codes"
-role: "Co-founder and CTO"
+role: "React Developer"
-dateStart: "07/01/2023"
+dateStart: "04/10/2023"
-dateEnd: "10/01/2023"
+dateEnd: "12/12/2024"
 ---

-Developed and launched TurboSite, an AI-powered platform for intuitive, high-converting landing pages.
-Led the team in simplifying web design, enhancing user experience, and facilitating efficient lead generation.
+Contributed to the development of a secure and scalable ERP platform for managing business operations.
+Designed a user-friendly interface focused on simplicity, usability, and modern user experience.

-- Led development and launch of an AI-powered platform, enhancing web design and user experience.
+- Led development and launch of ERP Systems, enhancing web design and user experience
-- Focused on simplifying the creation process for high-converting landing pages and efficient lead generation.
+- Focused on simplifying the creation process for high-quality billing system and efficient invoices management
+- Delivered features that support easy deployment, management, and system upgrades